-Have a Designated Note-Taker.
-Bringing someone specifically charged with keeping notes can help keep the flow going and allow people to focus more fully on actual brainstorming.
+Bringing someone specifically charged with keeping notes can help keep the flow going.
+And also allow people to focus more fully on actual brainstorming.
 You don’t need to stop other participants from writing things down, sketching, or making notes, but have someone specifically tasked with making a record of the session.

 Brainstorming sessions should deliver different perspectives and input from all participants in a low-judgment environment.
 The sessions should be exclusively about brainstorming.
 Analysis and further planning can take place later, but be sure that you set aside time for analysis and planning so that those great ideas don’t end up forgotten.

 Having the right brainstorming tools as part of a comprehensive innovation platform can make your brainstorming sessions perform the way you always imagined they could.
 IdeaScale is just such a platform, providing you with everything you need to solicit, collect, evaluate, prioritize, and act upon great ideas.
-We invite you to learn more by downloading our Crowdsourcing to Innovate Products white paper.
+To learn more contact us today.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today